 Triangle Park – north side of Route 25, just west of Willow Hill Cemetery

-Southold’s War Memorial for World War II, Korea, and Vietnam are here.
+Southold’s War Memorial for World War II, Korea, and Vietnam is here.
 Great for picnicking and stretching your legs.

 Emerson Park – the end of South Harbor Road

-Public park with picnic area, sandy beaches, and a beautiful view of Peconic Bay.
+Public park with a picnic area, sandy beaches, and a beautiful view of Peconic Bay.